 Ruth's Place became a standalone non-profit organization in March of 2009.
 It relocated to the Oak Trail Shores subdivision in a donated single-wide mobile home.
 Clinic operations quickly outgrew the trailer.
-In 2010, long-time community members, John and Mary Jo Hill, donated a new building lcoated in the Granbury city limits at 1411 Crawford Avenue.
-The new Clinic location is much more centrally located within Hood County making it much more accessible to those in need.
+In 2010, long-time community members, John and Mary Jo Hill, donated a new building located in the Granbury city limits at 1411 Crawford Avenue.
+The new Clinic is much more centrally located within Hood County making it more accessible to those in need.

 In 2014, Ruth's Place was chosen by Mueller, Inc. as the recipient of its "Helping Hand" program.
 The gifts of a 3,200 square foot metal building allowed the Clinic to expand its healthcare services to include dental, vision, and counseling services, in addition to adult and pediatric medical care.

 In 2015, the addition officially opened.
 Generous community donations provided equipment, furniture, and supplies for:

 What We Do